 - 6. It is appreciated that no final decision can be reached until further surveys have been undertaken.
 His Majesty's Government in New Zealand would therefore like to be informed if His Majesty's Government in the United Kingdom concur in principle in the establishment of the routes described above, and whether, as a first step, they agree to a full survey being made of Route A: Fiji-Gilbert and Ellice Islands. - 7.
-Owing to the importance of this route to the security of New Zealand, His Majesty's Government in New Zealand are willing to bear the cost of undertaking the technical work of such a survey and providing His Majesty's Government in the United Kingdom with a full report. - 8.
-His Majesty's Government in the Commonwealth of Australia and the High Commissioner for the Western Pacific have been supplied with a copy of this despatch for their information.
-His Majesty's Government in the United Kingdom might possibly think it advisable that representatives of all three countries (Great Britain, Australia and New Zealand) should meet at some suitable point to discuss Pacific Islands matters; but His Majesty's
+Owing to the importance of this route to the security of New Zealand, His Majesty's Government in New Zealand are willing to bear the cost of undertaking the technical work of such a survey and providing His Majesty's Government in the United Kingdom with a full report. - Australia and the High Commissioner for the Western Pacific have been supplied with a copy of this despatch for their information.
+His Majesty's Government in the United Kingdom might possibly think it advisable that representatives of all three countries (Great Britain, Australia and New Zealand) should meet at some suitable point to discuss Pacific Islands matters; but His Majesty's Government in New Zealand do not suggest that this should delay the expression of opinion from His Majesty's Government in the United Kingdom on the points raised in the two preceding paragraphs.